thang-h/visionsurf/README.md

+---

+# Defunct Notice

+As the eye-tracking engine SeeSo SDK now requires a paid subscription, which I cannot afford, this app will not function beyond May 2023.

+***Due to SeeSo SDK licensing limitation, the source code is not allowed for distribution under VisualCamp's Terms of services (unless I subscribe for a commercial license), which is why the source code will remain private.***

+Future development of this app will not be continued unless an alternative to the eye-tracking engine is established.

+---

 # VisionSurf Project Description

 VisionSurf is an Android eye-controlled screen interaction utility tool for people with mobility-related injuries as well as casual smartphone users.
 The current demonstration shows an eye-controlled dot interacting with two established boxes to scroll the screen.
 This is my 2023 Capstone Project for Fairleigh Dickinson University.